AmbireTech/adex-protocol/FAQ.md

 Yes.
 Each impression/event results in an immediate micropayment to the publisher, and both sides can see this data in real time as it happens.

 ## What are the supported ad formats?
 Currenly, only display ads: all the classical banner sizes are supported, along with the [IAB new ad portfolio](https://www.iab.com/newadportfolio/).

-We also support video banners.
+Support for other formats such as native ads is planned.
+If you have any suggestions or proposals related to more engaging ad formats, please do not hesitate to [contact us](https://www.adex.network).

 ## What is the average CPM?
 Check out our [Explorer](https://explorer.adex.network) to see the average CPM per ad slot size, in real time.